kvarts/wb-stats-go-client/docs/GetReportDetailByPeriod200ResponseInner.md

 `func (o *GetReportDetailByPeriod200ResponseInner) HasSrid() bool`

 HasSrid returns a boolean if a field has been set.

+### GetRebillLogisticCost

+`func (o *GetReportDetailByPeriod200ResponseInner) GetRebillLogisticCost() float32`

+GetRebillLogisticCost returns the RebillLogisticCost field if non-nil, zero value otherwise.

+### GetRebillLogisticCostOk

+`func (o *GetReportDetailByPeriod200ResponseInner) GetRebillLogisticCostOk() (*float32, bool)`

+GetRebillLogisticCostOk returns a tuple with the RebillLogisticCost field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRebillLogisticCost

+`func (o *GetReportDetailByPeriod200ResponseInner) SetRebillLogisticCost(v float32)`

+SetRebillLogisticCost sets RebillLogisticCost field to given value.

+### HasRebillLogisticCost

+`func (o *GetReportDetailByPeriod200ResponseInner) HasRebillLogisticCost() bool`

+HasRebillLogisticCost returns a boolean if a field has been set.

+### GetRebillLogisticOrg

+`func (o *GetReportDetailByPeriod200ResponseInner) GetRebillLogisticOrg() string`

+GetRebillLogisticOrg returns the RebillLogisticOrg field if non-nil, zero value otherwise.

+### GetRebillLogisticOrgOk

+`func (o *GetReportDetailByPeriod200ResponseInner) GetRebillLogisticOrgOk() (*string, bool)`

+GetRebillLogisticOrgOk returns a tuple with the RebillLogisticOrg field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRebillLogisticOrg

+`func (o *GetReportDetailByPeriod200ResponseInner) SetRebillLogisticOrg(v string)`

+SetRebillLogisticOrg sets RebillLogisticOrg field to given value.

+### HasRebillLogisticOrg

+`func (o *GetReportDetailByPeriod200ResponseInner) HasRebillLogisticOrg() bool`

+HasRebillLogisticOrg returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)